 '''

 mount | grep /tmp

 tmpfs on /tmp type tmpfs (rw,nosuid,nodev,noexec,relatime)

 '''

 For new installations, during installation create a custom partition setup and specify a separate partition for / tmp.

-For systems that were previously installed, create a new partition and configure /etc/fstab as appropriate.
+For systems that were previously installed, create a new partition for / tmp if not using tmpfs.